20+ Top Hong Kong Restaurants You Must Visit

 You gotta love dim sum.
 I don’t know (or fraternize) with anyone who doesn’t love dim sum.
 Have the char siu bao (barbecue pork buns), cheung fun with shrimp or pork (steamed rice paper rolls), fried turnip cake.

 Let me start by saying that Carbone is not cheap, but the food is SO good.
 Carbone is a New York-style Italian restaurant and it is one of the best Italian restaurants in Hong Kong.
-Come with a big group because the portions are generous and you definitely want to save space for their amazing dessert cart!
+Come with a big group or for special occasions, because the portions are generous and you definitely want to save space for their amazing dessert cart!

 Must-haves: spicy vodka rigatoni, meatballs, veal parmesan, caesar salad.